secretflow/community/README.md

-# Welcome to the SecretFlow Developer Community
+# Welcome to SecretFlow Developer Community

 The community repository stores documents used by the developer community.
 - [rfcs](./rfcs/) - design documents used by the design review process